(225 ILCS 454/5-35)

 terminate.
 The person thereafter may make a new application for examination.

-(c) If an applicant has failed an examination 4 times, the applicant must
+(c) If an applicant has failed an examination 4 consecutive times, the applicant must

 repeat the pre-license

-education required to sit for the examination.
+education required to sit for that examination.
 For the purposes of this

 Section, the fifth attempt